MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

 A single file may be stored in locations scattered widely across a platter, so a separate file keeps track of the locations of all the bits of files.

-5
-Scratch (45:00–71:00)
+## Scratch (45:00–71:00)

 * The program we demonstrated at the beginning of lecture was written in a framework called Scratch, developed down the road at MIT.
 This framework was designed to allow students to ease into the world of pro- gramming by dragging and dropping puzzle pieces in order to create logical constructs such as if-else statements and loops.

 * To start working with Scratch, you’ll need to download the program from MIT’s website.

 * Once you install Scratch and open it, take note of the following layout:

-– On far left, notice the “palette” of puzzle pieces, which represent programming statements.
++ On far left, notice the “palette” of puzzle pieces, which represent programming statements.
 Programs will be composed by putting puzzle pieces together in a particular order.

-– At bottom right are sprites, or characters that will carry out your instructions.
++ At bottom right are sprites, or characters that will carry out your instructions.

-– At top right is the stage, where the program will be carried out.
++ At top right is the stage, where the program will be carried out.

-– To the left of the stage is the scripts area, where puzzle pieces must be dragged and strung together.
++ To the left of the stage is the scripts area, where puzzle pieces must be dragged and strung together.

-* We can recreate our very simple C program in Scratch using the “say” block.
-Hai1.sb is equivalent to hello.c, only a little more colorful.
-The “when green flag clicked” piece is equivalent to our main keyword in the C program above.
+* We can recreate our very simple C program in Scratch using the “say” block. `Hai1.sb` is equivalent to `hello.c`, only a little more colorful.
+The “when green flag clicked” piece is equivalent to our `main` keyword in the C program above.

-* Before we go any farther, let’s talk about some computer science jargon: a statement is an action that we give to the computer to perform.
+* Before we go any farther, let’s talk about some computer science jargon: a *statement* is an action that we give to the computer to perform.
 In the context of Scratch, statements begin with verbs like “say,” “play,” and “wait.”

 * Obviously, we’re taking baby steps, but realize that that’s what program- ming is all about–taking very basic building blocks and creating functions and more complicated programs.

-* Hai2.sb is slightly more complicated.
+* `Hai2.sb` is slightly more complicated.
 The cat will say “O hai, world!” for 1 second, wait 1 second, say it again for 1 second, wait 1 second, and say it again for 1 second.

-7
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 0 Friday: September 2, 2011
-Andrew Sellergren
-* So far we’ve only made use of statements, which are direct imperatives given to the computer.
-But if we want to introduce logic into our program, we’ll need boolean expressions and conditions.
+* So far we’ve only made use of *statements*, which are direct imperatives given to the computer.
+But if we want to introduce logic into our program, we’ll need *boolean expressions* and conditions.
 Boolean expressions are those that have only two possible values: true or false, yes or no, on or off, 1 or 0.
 No matter how you say it, it’s a simple variable.
 In Scratch, boolean expressions are represented as hexagons and are written as yes- or-no questions such as “touching mouse-pointer?,” “mouse down?” or comparisons such as less-than, equal-to, or greater-than.

 * Boolean expressions aren’t new to you.
 Consider on HarvardCourses when you search for courses offered this year.
 Somewhere in the code, that translates to a boolean variable that signifies either offered this year or not offered this year.

-* Hai4.sb and Hai5.sb make use of conditions and boolean expressions.
+* `Hai4.sb` and `Hai5.sb` make use of conditions and boolean expressions.
 In the first, the condition 1 < 2 always evaluates to true, so the cat meows everytime we click the green flag.
 In the second, however, the condition says, “pick a random number between 1 and 10 and if that number is